 Curious about what and where to eat in Bologna Italy?
-Check out our Bologna Food Guide with our favorite Bologna restaurants, cafes and markets in Italy’s most gastronomic city.
+Check out our Bologna Food Guide with our favorite Bologna restaurants, cafes, markets and bars in Italy’s most gastronomic city.

 We first visited Bologna in 2010.
 After stays in the more touristed cities of Rome and Florence, we opted to skip Venice, the third city in the Italian tourism trifecta, and instead headed to the more food-focused Bologna.
 Any city known as La Grassa (the Fat One) intrigued us for its nickname alone.